 Walk 10 m or 20m north depending on whether it is a degraded or intact site, and place a second marker.
 Each of the additional corner points can be placed by triangulation using either two tape measures or ropes of appropriate lengths.
 This will ensure that the plot is exactly 10 m x 10 m.

-Alternatively, the four corner points can be accurately placed using a highly accurate (sub-50 cm) GPS device.
+Alternatively, the four corner points can be accurately placed using a highly accurate (sub-50 cm) differential GPS device.

 Should any of the corner points be impossible to place because they coincide with the location of a tree or large bush, the entire plot should be moved up to a metre in order to accommodate the points.
 Try to minimise the distance by with the plot is displaced.